krasimir/blog-posts/2017/Stent/post.md

 export default Auth;
 ```

 The `Auth` module has one method `login` that accepts `username` and `password`.
-The service returns a promise and there are three possible results:
+There are three possible results:

 * If the user submits the form with no username and password we reject the promise with `VALIDATION_ERROR`
 * If the user types `z` for both username and password we reject the promise with `CONNECTION_ERROR`
-* In every other case where the use fills the fields with _some_ data we resolve the promise with dummy data (the `USER` constant)
+* In every other case where the user fills the fields with _some_ data we resolve the promise with dummy data (the `USER` constant)

-The resolving/rejecting is wrapped in a `setTimeout` call so we get the feeling of real HTTP request.
+*Notice that the resolving/rejecting is wrapped in a `setTimeout` call so we get the feeling of real HTTP request.*

 ## The dummy React components

 How the application looks like really doesn't matter.
 Here is a list of components that are the same for both implementations.
-They are [*presentational components*](http://krasimirtsonev.com/blog/article/react-js-presentational-container-components) which simply render stuff and fire callbacks.
+They are [presentational components](http://krasimirtsonev.com/blog/article/react-js-presentational-container-components) which simply render stuff and fire callbacks.
 You may easily skip this section and jump directly to the [Redux implementation](#redux-implementation).
 It's here just for a reference.

 **A component for rendering links.**

-I didn't want to write `event.preventDefault()` everywhere.
+I didn't want to write `event.preventDefault()` everywhere so here is a `Link` component:

 ```js
 // components/Link.jsx